Tuesday, May 11, 2021

 “You can go first… I still need a minute…” Cyial said.

 “...Are you sure that’s all you need?
-You look awful, Cyial…” Sairek mumbled.
+I hate to keep hammering it in, but you look awful, Cyial…” Sairek mumbled.

 ...For twenty seconds.